Field Productivity Dashboard

 Of these, efforts to improve productivity at long-term care sites are defined as "enhancing the value of long-term care."
 The aim is to improve the quality of long-term care services and to retain and secure human resources through human resource development and efficiency improvement.

-A Logic Model for Improving Productivity at Nursing Care Sites
+1.2.
+Logic Model for Improving Productivity at Care Sites

 In order to improve the productivity of long-term care providers nationwide and in local communities as a whole, it is important for the national government to provide the necessary support, for local governments to take the lead in efforts to improve the productivity of local long-term care providers, and for these efforts to be effective.